 The Affordable Care Act guarantees that almost everyone can get health insurance.
 In most cases, you can only sign up for a health insurance plan during the open enrollment period.

-If you missed open enrollment, you may be able to enroll during the special enrollment period.
-This runs from February 16, 2015 through October 31, 2015.
+If you miss open enrollment, you may be able to enroll during the special enrollment period.
 To be eligible, you must have had a qualifying "life event" within the past 60 days.

 What Is a Qualifying Life Event?